perlindgren/vizia_file_dialog/README.md

 - If window is shrunk to much the path segments might go out of view. gtk3 file dialog puts `<` `>` buttons for scrolling the list, not sure if we want that or a scroll bar or something else.

+- Attempting to traverse into a folder for which you don't have permissions to results in a panic.

+- Sorting by size is based on the actual size of the file including folders and symlinks.
+Not sure what we want to do here.

 There are a lot of possibilities:

 - There is a editable text button at the top, currently unused.
 We can have it showing the currently selected file, and editing this manually could set the path segments and selected file if a match is found.
 Not sure if we want this, or some other behavior.